-One reason why stomach problems are particularly common in runners is the repeated and sustained up-and-down movements, which literally shake and loosen all the food inside your gut.
-This is exacerbated by a reduced blood flow to the intestines as more of your blood is diverted to your exercising muscles.
+One reason why stomach problems are particularly common when running is the repeated and sustained up-and-down movements it involves.
+This means all the food inside your gut is literally shaken and loosened.
+This is exacerbated by reduced blood flow to your intestines as more of your blood is diverted to your exercising muscles.

 - Doing a short warm-up run before a race, or a warm-up loop around your house before a training session, can help to get things moving.
 Alternatively, having a little food or a warm drink before a morning run may have a similar effect and enable you to empty your bowels before you head off.
 Experiment with training at different times of the day to find out what works best for you.

 - Start your workout or race fully hydrated.
-Some athletes avoid drinking in the misguided belief that it causes GI symptoms whereas, in fact, dehydration may be the culprit.
+Some athletes avoid drinking in the misguided belief that it causes GI symptoms whereas, in fact, dehydration may be to blame.

 - If you experience any discomfort when using sports drinks, experiment a little.
 You could, for example, make them more diluted during training runs, although this approach isn't practical during races, unless you plan to carry your own fluids.